genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Insert size statistics are useful to validate library constraction and include:

-#.
-Median insert size - a middle of a sorted list of insert sizes;
+#. *Median insert size* - a middle of a sorted list of insert sizes;
-#.
-Median absolute deviation is calculated by taking the median of the absolute
+#. *Median absolute deviation* is calculated by taking the median of the absolute
    deviations from the median insert size;
-#.
-Mean insert size (trimmed) - an average of the insert sizes;
+#. *Mean insert size (trimmed)* - an average of the insert sizes;
-#.
-Standard deviation of insert size measures the variation in insert sizes
+#. *Standard deviation of insert size* measures the variation in insert sizes
    from the mean insert size.

-And **Insert size distribution** graph will be displayed:
+**Insert size distribution** graph is displayed for paired-end reads:

 .. image:: images/mapped_reads_qc_report_insert_size_distribution.png